 - video streaming uses a Sonix board with ARM CPU running FreeRTOS and OmniVision OV9732 chip

 - the drone ships with a custom version of ArduPilot (Copter) which is close to Copter-3.5 but has additional features that will be coming back into master in the near future (notch filter, etc).
-GitHub repo is here.
+GitHub repo is here in the skyviper-stable branch.

 - live video can be viewed through a SkyRocket app (Mission Planner video support coming soon).